Preschool alphabet toys for kids are here!

 I want my preschoolers to be able to become familiar with the lines and curves that form a letter, along with being able to toss the letters into a sensory bin (aka under the bed storage bin) for hands-on learning.

 Here, you will find a detailed list of letter activities for preschoolers that we own, trust, and love.

 You don’t need to own a ton.
 Just a few ABC toys you can use in a couple of different ways over time.

 These letter activities are perfect for little hands to visualize better the lines, straights, curves, tunnels, sticks, etc. in a letter.
 We particularly love the construction build, as seen on number one!
 Construction Build is a great tool to help see letters as lines and curves and use small hand muscles to prepare pencil grip.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 RELATED: How can you use the lacing letters?
 Try adding them into a sensory bin to dig and find the letters of your child’s name.
-Even more interesting is that this was one of my very first posts and activities on Days with Grey!
+Even more interesting is that this was one of my first posts and activities on Days with Grey!

-Start Writing Letters
+Toys to Start Writing Letters

 Since lines are made of straights and curves, your preschooler can begin exploring this with these alphabet manipulatives.
 My favorite is the sand tray and deck of sandpaper cards.
-Great for kinesthetic learners! – kids that learn by touching and doing
+Great for kinesthetic learners – kids that learn by touching and doing!

 These alphabet supplies are excellent to keep on hand for spontaneous play.
-The alphabet bath toys are a fun addition to the tub, and adhere to the wall with a little water.
+The alphabet bath toys are a fun addition to the tub and adhere to the wall with a little water.
 If you do not have a magnetic wall, try using a cookie sheet.
 They work great!